willow-ahrens/FillEstimation/README.md

 Organization
 --------

+deps/:
+  Our implementation (and associated analysis) has some software dependencies.
+To make our results more replicable, we have included the exact versions of this software that we have used in the deps/ folder, and linked them into our build system.
+Each subdirectory of deps/ contains a different software dependency and associated Makefile.
+If you would like to provide custom build instructions for some dependency $DEP, create and modify a copy of deps/$DEP/Makefile.default named deps/$DEP/Makefile.$ARCH where $ARCH is the name of your current architecture ($ARCH can be queried by typing make arch at the top level directory of this project).

 Code, testing framework, and data generation can all be found in src/

 oski-1.0.1h is the entire sparse kernel library.
 The tensor fill estimation algorithm is from oski-1.0.1h/src/heur/estfill.c.